KareeMagdyy/landing-page/README.md

 ## Functions

--Dynamic navigation list
+- Dynamic navigation list
--Dynamic active class
+- Dynamic active class
--Scroll to anchor effect
+- Scroll to anchor effect

 ## How to open the project